 The key to success is transitioning smoothly between sessions and activities.
 So if you are ready to take your events to the next level, it may be time to invest in a technology team.
 “Having professionals organize all of the equipment, set it up and be on hand to make sure it works all day was totally worth it,” say event planners Zach Inglis and Laura Sanders.
 “Some of the most common things that go wrong are minor technical issues —microphones not working, laptops not connected to the projector—so having a skilled person there to fix issues as soon as they arose was invaluable.”

 - What is the onsite plan for technical issues during your event?

 - Do you plan on having your own technology team onsite, or will you hire an outside vendor?

 - Have you clearly communicated with speakers about the required formats for presentations and visual media?

 We’re now more than halfway through our series, so it’s time to start thinking about what to do with the events between the events.
-Stay tuned for part five of 6 Keys to Event Marketing Success: Downtime.
+Stay tuned for part five of 6 Keys to Event Planning Success: Downtime.